thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game items are in *items.dat* file which is in *data* directory.
+- To remove existing item from game, you can delete it from *items.dat* or in modification file add tag `item` with attribute `remove` which value will be index of item to remove.

 ### Item data structure
 - Each item starts with tag `item`.